emrep/reservation/README.md

 ###A block is when the property owner selects a start and end date where no one can make a booking on the dates within the date range.

+#Making a Reservation
+In order to prevent double (overlapping) bookings, we need to lock the property row before checking for its availability.
+So we lock the related row of "Property" table using the Lock annotation of Spring Data.